lorenzo-arcioni/BioSwiftAnalytics/youtube-tutorial-script.md

 **Host**: "What we’re doing here is creating two directories named 'data' and 'results'.
 The 'data' directory will hold the input files for our analyses, and the 'results' directory will store the output files, such as graphs and tables."

+In this case, we use the test files by downloading the TAR archive from release section by running the following wget command.
+In this way, we have automatically set up our filesystem structure and files.

 ### [Section 5: Running the Docker Container]

 **Host**: "Now that we have our directories set up and the Docker image downloaded, we can run the Docker container.
 This is where the magic happens!
 In your terminal, enter the following command:"